One More River

-One More River is a 1934 American drama film mystery directed by James Whale.
-It was produced and distributed by Universal Pictures and starred Colin Clive, Diana Wynyard and stage actress Mrs Patrick Campbell in one of her very few films.
+One More River is a 1934 American drama mystery film directed by James Whale.
+It was produced and distributed by Universal Pictures and starred Colin Clive, Diana Wynyard, and stage actress Mrs Patrick Campbell in one of her very few films.
 The film marked Jane Wyatt's screen debut.
 It is based on the 1933 novel of the same title by John Galsworthy.

 The novel was the conclusion of a trilogy the Nobel Prize-winner conceived as a supplement to his popular Forsyte Saga, which told of generations of an upper middle class English family through the period when the stability of the Victorian era gave way to the uncertainties and tensions of modernity.
 Universal snapped up the film rights to this best seller and gave the prestigious project to its star director, James Whale.

 Filming from May to July 1934, One More River was one of the first films to be subjected to the exacting censorship of the Production Code Administration under Joseph Breen, which took effect in mid-1934.

 A trailer to the film is preserved in the Library of Congress collection, National Audio-Visual Conservation Center.

 Plot

-Clare, Lady Corven (Diana Wynyard) and Sir Gerald Corven (Colin Clive) are to all outward appearances a happily married upper class British couple.
+Clare, Lady Corven and Sir Gerald Corven are to all outward appearances a happily married upper class British couple.
 But privately, Lady Clare's husband is physically and emotionally abusive toward her, and one day she can take no more, and walks out of the relationship.
-Clare books passage on a ship, where she is befriended by a kind and handsome young man, Tony Croom (Frank Lawton).
+Clare books passage on a ship, where she is befriended by a kind and handsome young man, Tony Croom.

 Although their relationship remains strictly platonic, Tony displays strong feelings for Lady Corven, which are duly noted by a private detective hired by Sir Gerald to keep tabs on his wife.
 Sir Gerald threatens to paint Clare's relationship with Tony in an unflattering light in court, this being a time when divorce was considered scandalous, especially among England's "privileged" classes.